 2. Calculate your monthly income

-With variable income, calculating take-home pay can be complex because you may pay your own taxes.
-If this is the case, you can get your annual taxes owed from the previous year’s tax returns and divide it by 12 to get your monthly taxes.
+If you have variable income, you’ll need to look at the past few years of tax returns.
+Calculate your average yearly income from the last two years, then divide by 12.
+If you pay your own taxes, look at the previous year’s tax returns and divide it by 12 to get your monthly taxes.
 Then, subtract the monthly taxes from your gross monthly income to get your monthly take-home pay.

-3. Calculate your monthly expenses
+3. Figure out your monthly expenses

 Fixed monthly expenses